Misha7776/permission_settings/README.md

 ```

 Method `can?` accepts 2 arguments:
 * `*permission_keys` - this keys will be used to find permissions in the settings.
-It can be a string or an array of strings.
-Required argument.
+It can be a string or an array of strings. `Required argument`.
 * `*resource` - Named argument resource.
-Instance towards which the permissions will be checked.
-Required argument.
+Instance towards which the permissions will be checked. `Required argument`.

 ### Accessing permissions